Identifying Search Terms for Your Literature Review

 Using your key articles as a benchmark, run test searches combining your identified keywords and subject headings to evaluate whether your terms are working effectively.

-- Verify that all core concepts are represented, spelling variants and acronyms are included, and database-specific syntax has been applied correctly.
+• Verify that all core concepts are represented, that spelling variants and acronyms are included, and that database-specific syntax has been applied correctly.

 The appropriate number of results depends on your project.
 The goal at this stage is not to finalize your results, but to ensure your terms are retrieving relevant material before moving on to refinement.